Man charged in abduction of 8-year-old Texas girl

 Fort Worth police say the girl was found safe Sunday, about eight hours later, at a hotel in nearby Forest Hill.

-Police say 51-year-old Michael Webb was arrested at the scene on an aggravated kidnapping charge.
+Police say 51-year-old Michael Webb was arrested on an aggravated kidnapping charge.
+He is being held without bond.

 Officer Buddy Calzada says a man grabbed the girl Saturday evening, and sped away with her in a car.
 Police released surveillance video of the car .
 Police found Webb and the girl at the hotel after witnesses reported seeing the car there.

-She has been taken to a hospital.
+She was taken to a hospital.

-Online records don’t list bond or an attorney representing Webb who can speak on his behalf.
+Online records don’t an attorney representing Webb who can speak on his behalf.